 An important dinner party is not the time to be gung-ho with your cuisine.
 Save your kitchen roadkill experiments for family unless you want your guests to be amazed and appalled in equal measure.
 For best results, check whether guests have any food intolerances or allergies and plan a menu accordingly.
 Stick to recipes you have tested already, so you know the expected outcome.
 Try and prepare as much in advance as possible.
 Last minute kitchen disasters are more easily avoided that way.
 It is also sensible to have some extra dishes in reserve, just in case.

 Dazzle your guests with some new dishes and cutlery.
 Plain white plates are boring.
 Try mixing and matching some quirky hand-painted items from an antique dinner service or design your own.
 Combine with some rose gold cutlery and handmade table decorations and you have a great conversation point to get the party started.
+Additionally, I suggest you check out this article about the best flatware on the market this year.
+It is quite affordable and is a good purchase.

 Avoid being too generous with the alcohol unless you want to live with the fallout.
 Not everyone can handle their drink and alcohol has a habit of bringing underlying issues to the fore.
 The last thing you need is for a simmering domestic problem to spill out during your dinner party!